gregorpatof/belugatutorial/README.md

 sbatch beluga_job_whole_node.sh

-7. You can see if your job is running (and all running and queued jobs from our group) with:
+7. You can see if your job is running with:

 sq